Social Media AutomationSet Rules Once, Run Forever

 Pick an Automation

-Choose queues, auto-post, crosspost routes, campaigns, or another type that fits your workflow.
+Choose queues, auto-post, destination presets, campaigns, or another type that fits your workflow.

 Set Your Rules